 Repeat for all 10 Locations.

-At the final location you need to hide the treasure.
-This could be a sweet treat, a picnic lunch or something else that they can share out between themselves.
+At the final location, you need to hide the treasure.
+This could be a sweet treat, a picnic lunch or something else that they can share out among themselves.

 Keep the area quite small because the map work may take up more time than you think.
 As your child gets used to using the map you can extend the area of play.
 Also, you may not be comfortable with your child leaving your line of sight.
 If this is the case then you should either consider this when planning your play area or follow them during the game.